Table Of Contents

 The entrance fee to enter into My Son Sanctuary is VND 150,000 (roughly USD 7 dollars)/ person for adults.
 It costs about VND 40,000 (roughly USD 2 dollars)/ person for children.

 My Son Holy Land opens to all tourists every day.
 The open time is from 7 am to 5:30 pm even on special holidays.

-There are many different ways to get to My Son Holy land such as rent a scooter with helmets.
+There are many different ways to get to My Son Holy Land such as rent a scooter with helmets.
 Book a Grab or taxi, cycling to My Son is another option.
-The best way to visit and enjoy the interesting information about My Son sanctuary is by booking a Private Tour from Culture Pham Travel.
+The best way to visit and enjoy the interesting information about My Son sanctuary is by booking a My Son Sanctuary Sunrise Tour or My Son Sunset Tour from Hoi An via Culture Pham Travel.
 We provide Hoi An ancient town and countryside tour with the best price and services.